Esri/arcgispro-vscode-debugger/README.md

 ## ArcGIS Pro Debug mode

+ArcGIS Pro debug mode configures ArcGIS Pro for debugging.

 > [!IMPORTANT]
-> The ArcGIS Pro Debug Mode must be enabled in order to successfully attach to ArcGIS Pro.
+> The ArcGIS Pro debug mode must be enabled in order to successfully attach to ArcGIS Pro.

 1. **Open VSC**
 2. **Enable or Disable ArcGIS Pro Debug Mode**
-    1. Press `Ctrl+Shift+P` to open the command palette
-    2. Run the command **ArcGIS Pro Debugger: Set ArcGIS Pro Debug Mode**
+    1. Click the ArcGIS Pro status bar icon and select **Set ArcGIS Pro Debug Mode**
     3. Select **"ON"** if starting a new debugging session.
        Select **"OFF"** if ending an existing debug session.